haachicanoy/stylegan_augmentation_tl/README.md

 3. Transform the .jpg images into .tf-records
 4. Perform the training with transfer learning from a source to target domain

+Next, is presenting an example of how to execute the code for a single experiment.
 ```
 > # Define working directory
 > root <<- '.'